 Fairytales come to life at Castle de Haar, located just outside of Utrecht.
 De Haar is the largest castle of the Netherlands featuring beautiful gardens and a truly stunning castle that you can explore on the inside too!
 An admission ticket is needed in order to visit the castle and due to COVID-19, you are required to buy a ticket online in advance.

 The castle is a 20 to 30-minute drive from Utrecht by car and a little less than an hour by public transport from Utrecht Central Station.
 It is however highly worth the journey!

 Utrecht is a fantastic alternative to Amsterdam.
-Plus from Utrecht, you can easily visit Amsterdam in a day trip because by train the journey is only 30 minutes!
+Plus, from Utrecht, you can easily visit Amsterdam on a day trip because the journey is only 30 minutes by train!
 Another advantage is that hotels in Utrecht are slightly more affordable.
 Rent a bike for the day in Amsterdam and explore the city at its best.

 11. Oude Hortus

 Oude Hortus is the former botanical gardens of Utrecht.
 Inside the garden, you will find a wide variety of medicinal herbs, centuries-old trees, and greenhouses full of exotic plants and flowers.
 Oude Hortus in Utrecht is part of the University Museum and has a wonderful garden cafe on site.

 Utrecht has a good selection of accommodation throughout the entire city.
 It is recommended to stay near to the old city center where most of the things to do in Utrecht are located.
 See all: Hotels in Utrecht